Let’s Build Covered and Lit Skateparks!!

 Skateboarding, BMX, and Rollerskating are the main sports that use skateparks and they are exponentially growing sports.
 The cost of entry is minimal, no team coordination is necessary, and they are sports that involve devices that double as sustainable forms of transportation.
 Everything is great about these sports for our cities.
 What is not so good and has been an issue is practicing these sports in areas where they are not permitted.
 In the 1990s skateboarding was not legal on sidewalks in Portland.
 This changed with community advocacy.
 Burnside Skatepark was not initially condoned by the city to exist.
 Again, this changed with community advocacy work.
 So here we are in 2021, with some great city funded outdoor skateparks to ride, however none of which can be used for nearly 1/2 of the year.

 We feel that it is time to take a serious look at the creation of a series of covered skateparks throughout the city.
 Portland could lead the charge in the United States in developing a series of covered skateparks that would promote these creative, healthy lifestyle sports that our city is so well known for.
-This year Skateboarding and BMX are slated to be in the 2021 Olympics.
+In 2021 Skateboarding and BMX were featured in the Olympics.
 With this surge in popularity these sports will continue to grow, and we believe it is important our city embrace the culture that birthed the public skatepark movement throughout the globe.

 Let’s get to work!